arunpraba/reactjs.org/src/content/learn/start-a-new-react-project.md

 ### Expo (for native apps) {/*expo*/}

-**[Expo](https://expo.dev/) is a React framework that lets you create universal Android, iOS, and web apps with truly native UIs.** It provides an SDK for [React Native](https://reactnative.dev/) that makes the native parts easier to use.
+**[Expo](https://expo.dev/) is a React framework that enables you create universal Android, iOS, and web apps with truly native UIs.** It provides an SDK for [React Native](https://reactnative.dev/) that makes the native parts easier to use.
 To create a new Expo project, run:

 <TerminalBlock>
 npx create-expo-app